 Luggage Size and Weight

 Wetsuits are bulky, and will take up a good amount of space in your luggage.
-And they can weigh a bit also.
-And you may not be able to get it dry before you return.
+They can weigh a bit also, and you may not be able to get it dry before you return.
 A big plastic bag to keep it in for the return is a good idea.